CybOXProject/cyboxproject.github.io/documentation/suggested-practices/index.md

     </cybox:Object>
     ```

-5. The `Device_Path` field specifies the path to the device on which the file resides.
-This is *not* the drive letter, which has its own property on The WindowsFileObject (though it could be `\\.\C:`).
-On Windows, this could be a path such as `\\.\PhysicalDrive1` or `\Device\Harddisk0\Partition0`.
-On Unix-like systems, this could be a path like `/dev/sda1`.
-In general, it is better to include a relationship to a DeviceObject which contains the file, rather than using this field.

-6. The `Full_Path` field is used to specify a combination of `Device_Path` plus `Full_Path`.
-In general, it is preferable to include this information separately under the component fields rather than the `Full_Path` field, unless it is not possible or desired to separate the information apart.
-Furthermore, this should not be used for files on Unix-like systems, since addressing a file by combination of device path and file path is not typically valid (`/dev/sda1/home/exampleuser/ProjectX/MeetingNotes_2014-08-01.txt`).

-7. The `File_Extension` field is best used in CybOX patterns, rather than using an `EndsWith` condition on any of the other name or path fields.

-    **OK**
+4. The `Device_Path` field specifies the path to the *partition* on which the
+   file resides.
+This is *not* the same as the drive letter (`C:`); instead,
+   use the `Drive` field on the `WindowsFileObject` for this.
+On Windows,
+   `Device_Path` could be a path such as `\Device\Harddisk0\Partition0`.
+On
+   Unix-like systems, this could be a path like `/dev/sda1`.
+You should not use
+   a path to a physical disk, such as `\\.\PhysicalDrive1` on Windows or
+   `/dev/sda` on Unix-like systems, since file systems are generally tied to
+   partitions rather than physical disks.

+5. The `Full_Path` field is used to specify a combination of `Device_Path` plus
+   `File_Path`.
+You should not use this field unless it is not possible to
+   split the `Full_Path` into the `Device_Path` and the `File_Path` fields; it
+   is preferable to include this information separately under the component
+   fields.

+6. The `File_Extension` field should not be used for CybOX instance data;
+   instead, the file extension should be included as part of the `File_Name`
+   field.

+   When expressing a CybOX pattern to match any file with a specific extension,
+   a file, use the `condition="Equals"` attribute on the `File_Extension`
+   field, rather than `condition="EndsWith"` or a regular expression on the
+   `File_Name` field.

+    **BAD**

     ```xml
     <cybox:Properties xsi:type="FileObj:FileObjectType">